mr0x13f/GMod-workshop-lua-Generator/README.md

 # GMod workshop.lua Generator
-Node.js script for generating a workshop.lua file for a GMod Server based on a Steam Workshop collection
+Node.js script for generating a workshop.lua file for a GMod Server based on a Steam Workshop collection.
+Requires Node.js

 Usage:
 ```sh